stdimitr/fast_estimation_dynamic_functional_brain_networks/README.md

 # fast_estimation_dynamic_functional_brain_networks

-This small toolbox implements a fast estimation of PLV, iPLV, PLI and Pearson's correlation for the construction of dynamic functional brain networks from multichannel recordings.
+This small toolbox implements a fast estimation of PLV, iPLV, PLI and Pearson's correlation over the Hilberted envelope and cosine for the construction of dynamic functional brain networks from multichannel recordings.

 If you find interesting this toolbox and you use it for your own research,